Jakeoil/math/README.md

         Then we have scale.
 Kind of in between.

 -   [ ] Now that we have three different kinds of type 3, the 'figure' routine must be integrated better.
 As it is, there is an ugly bit of guck in expansion 0
+Note: getting there, the figure seems easy to add, funky stuff with the types though.

 Bounds logic:
 -   [ ] Fix bounds logic so that items that do not create a bounds will not need to return a [0000].
 This essentially forces a zero point to be added to the bounds.
 The receiver of the bounds should gracefully ignore it.